suffolklibraries/sljekyll/_recurrents/bungay-lego-club.md

 ---
-recurrent-title: "Lego club (win a mini-figure, &pound;1 a session)"
+recurrent-title: "Lego club"
+recurrent-description: "&pound;1 a session plus chance to win a mini-figure."
 recurrent-day: one Saturday per month - please contact the library for dates
 recurrent-times: 1030
 recurrent-location: bungay-library